ilvon/Spotify2YouTube/README.md

   - You can copy the request header from any HTTP request that in `Status` = 200, `Method` = POST, `Domain` = music.youtube.com

 - Import results (in YouTube) depends on the YouTube Music search, you should always verify the results after running the script
+- Repeated entries from Spotify playlist will not be exported to YouTube